-The study participants (n=528) were split pretty evenly with half having metabolic syndrome and half without MetS.
+The study participants (n=528) were split pretty evenly with half having metabolic syndrome and half without metabolic syndrome.
 Metabolic syndrome is kind of a catch-all term that means the participants had at least three of the following conditions: high blood pressure, high blood sugar, excess body fat around the waist, high triglycerides, and abnormal cholesterol levels.

-Researchers looked at the interaction with the angiotensin II gene, which is involved in both lipogenesis (triglycerides) and the creation of fat cells (adipogenesis) as well as being associated with high blood pressure.
+Researchers looked at the interaction with the angiotensin II gene, which is involved in both lipogenesis (triglycerides) and the creation of fat cells (adipogenesis) – as well as being associated with high blood pressure.
 The variant they sequenced was rs5186.
-In this population, those carrying the risk allele were at a higher risk for high triglycerides.
+In this Croatian population, those carrying the risk allele were at a higher risk for high triglycerides.
 But the researchers also found that those carrying the risk allele were about twice as likely to have chosen to normally eat a Mediterranean style diet.

 This one seems obvious!
 If you are a carrier of the A/C or C/C genotype and have high triglycerides, a Mediterranean style diet may be beneficial for your health.